freshehrteam/wt2xt/README.md

 ### Writing Tests

-Tests are written using Bun's testing API, which is compatible with Jest's API.
+Tests are written using Bun's testing API.
 Here's an example:

 ```typescript
 import { test, describe, expect } from "bun:test";